(Margaret Shipman

 Our ancestors recognized the significance of these “weeds” and wildflowers, understanding how they signaled the health of the land and marked the passage of seasons.
 This deep relationship with plants is echoed in the songs and poetry of cultures worldwide.

 Yet, in modern times, our attention is often elsewhere.
 For many of us, simply identifying a wildflower is a challenge.
-I, too, once overlooked the resilient plants pushing through neglected soil, dismissing them as signs of forgotten spaces.
+I once overlooked the resilient plants pushing through neglected soil and sidewalks, dismissing them as signs of forgotten spaces.

-Margaret Shipman is a painter whose work explores the deep connections between plants, people, and place.
-Inspired by wild plants, medicinal herbs, and the folklore that surrounds them, she creates vibrant, intricate paintings that honor ancestral knowledge and the enduring relationships between humans and the natural world.
+Margaret Shipman is a painter inspired by the folklore, cultural history, and natural beauty of wild plants, medicinal herbs, and often-overlooked landscapes.
+She creates vibrant, intricate paintings that honor ancestral knowledge and the enduring relationships between humans and the natural world.

-Margaret’s paintings have been exhibited in solo and group shows throughout the Northeast and are available through galleries, art fairs, and directly from her studio.
+Margaret’s paintings have been exhibited throughout the Northeast and are available through galleries, art fairs, and directly from her studio.
 She is the co-creator of The Wayfarer Tarot and is currently collaborating on a second deck.
-Her work is held in private collections and is regularly featured at The Harmony Collective in Brattleboro, Frog Hollow Gallery in Burlington, and TAG Gallery in Boston.

 Press: